hashicorp/terraform-provider-azurerm/website/docs/r/postgresql_flexible_server.html.markdown

 An `auth_config` block supports the following:

 * `active_directory_auth_enabled` - (Optional) Whether is allowed to use Active Directory authentication to access the PostgreSQL Flexible Server.
-Defaults to `false`.

 * `password_auth_enabled` - (Optional) Whether is allowed to use password authentication to access the PostgreSQL Flexible Server.
-Defaults to `true`.

 * `tenant_id` - (Optional) The Tenant ID of the Azure Active Directory which is used by the Active Directory authentication. `active_directory_auth_enabled` must be set to `true`.